 What if you just don’t identify as gay?
 Maybe it just doesn’t feel like who you really are.
 Or who God is calling you to be.
 Maybe it just isn’t the life you want to lead.
 What do you do then?

 We have found an alternative life path that has brought us more peace, brotherly love, community, and self-acceptance.
-Plus, we can now live in integrity with our beliefs, morals, values, identity, life goals and commitments to God and to others.
+Plus, we can now live in integrity with our values, beliefs, identity, life goals, and commitments to God and to others.

 Maybe you’re open to exploring whether you could experience something similar.
 But where do you start?